Venuka04/url-shortener/README.md

-# URL Shortener Web Application
+# miniURL - URL Shortner Web Application

 A simple URL shortener web application built with Django.
 This app takes a long URL as input and returns a shortened version using the Bit.ly API.